citp/privacy-policy-historical/t/th/the/thegeneral.com.md

-> *The following text is extracted and transformed from the thegeneral.com privacy policy that was archived on 2008-05-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080527205653id_/http%3A//www.thegeneral.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thegeneral.com privacy policy that was archived on 2008-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217084004id_/http%3A//www.thegeneral.com/privacy.html) for the most accurate reproduction.*

 # The General - Auto Insurance Online

 Our Privacy Policy

 **Your privacy is important to us.** We will not share your email address with third parties without your consent.
 We may send to you email requests to complete, support and analyze your business transactions with The General and to comply with any requirements of law.
-We may also send to you emails as a follow-up to the quote you were given, in response to any questions you might have, or to provide information to you about your policy.
+We may also send to you emails as a follow-up to the quote you were given, in response to any questions you might have, to provide information to you about your policy, or to provide you with other information that you may find useful.

 **Our goal is to protect the confidentiality of information that you provide to us.
 This is how we will do this.**